Tech Debt in Organizations: How Shortcuts Accumulate, Why They're Hard to Fix, and What They Cost

 - In quarterly planning and prioritization exercises, features with clear business cases consistently outcompete debt reduction work that has uncertain, long-term, and diffuse benefits

 The competition between debt reduction and feature development is not a fair fight.
 Feature advocates can present specific business cases: "Feature X will generate $Y in revenue."
 Debt reduction advocates can only present probabilistic arguments: "Reducing debt will make future features faster, but we can't predict exactly how much faster or which features will benefit."
+This is a core challenge in decision-making under uncertainty: the costs of inaction are real but delayed, while the costs of action (diverting engineering resources) are immediate.

 The Rewrite Trap